Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Make sure your ad appears in the right section of any publication.

 - Right-hand pages, and top right-hand corners, catch the reader's eye most often in publications.
+On websites, try to make sure your ad is above the fold.

-6. Measuring effectiveness
+6. Measuring advertising effectiveness

 Measure the effectiveness of your advertising in terms of your objectives